-The consolidated financial report covers Gay and Lesbian Foundation of Australia Ltd and its controlled entities ('the Group').
-Gay and Lesbian Foundation of Australia Ltd is a not-for-profit Company limited by guarantee, incorporated and domiciled in Australia.
+The consolidated financial report covers Gay and Lesbian Foundation of Australia Ltd. Gay and Lesbian Foundation of Australia Ltd is a not-for-profit Company limited by guarantee, incorporated and domiciled in Australia.
 The controlled entities during the year comprise the GALFA Public Fund (ABN 82 567 458 934) and GALFA Charitable Fund (ABN 45 880 774 771), for which the company acts as Trustee.

-Each of the entities within the Group prepare their financial statements based on the currency of the primary economic environment in which the entity operates (functional currency).
+The Company prepares their financial statements based on the currency of the primary economic environment in which the entity operates (functional currency).
 The consolidated financial statements are presented in Australian dollars which is the parent entity's functional and presentation currency.